 Extremely common in older cats, CRF is a serious condition evidenced by gradual, irreversible deterioration of kidney function over a period of months or years.
 The kidney consists of tiny funnel-shaped tubes called nephrons, which filter and reabsorb the fluids that balance the body.
 When an individual nephron is damaged by any cause, (aging, poison, infection, etc.) it stops functioning.

-Fortunately the kidney can still function with as few as twenty-five percent of its original nephrons, as other nephrons can grow larger to “fill in the blanks.”Kidney failure occurs when the remaining functioning nephrons drop below 25%.
-Kidney failure creates several body disfunctions: Toxins, such as urea and creatinine which normally are secreted as waste, build up in the blood.
+Fortunately, the kidney can still function with as few as twenty-five percent of its original nephrons, as other nephrons can grow larger to “fill in the blanks.”Kidney failure occurs when the remaining functioning nephrons drop below 25%.
+Kidney failure creates several body dysfunctions: Toxins, such as urea and creatinine which normally are secreted as waste, build up in the blood.

-Other components in blood, such as phosporus or sodium may rise or fall abnormally.
+Other components in blood, such as phosphorus or sodium may rise or fall abnormally.
 Urine may contain protein which is not handled well by failing kidneys.How is CRF Diagnosed?

 CRF is diagnosed by a blood panel, which measures levels of critical blood components such as blood urea nitrogen (BUN), creatinine, and a red blood cell count.
 Analysis of urine will test for protein, bacteria, and blood, as well as how well the kidneys are concentrating urine.

 All but one (difficulty urinating) of the symptoms listed below can also be indicative of other disease, e.g., hyperthyroidism.
 In fact, hyperthyroidism may mask CRF, which points out the need for an accurate diagnosis.

 - Subcutaneous Fluids (Sub-Q): Severely affected cats may have to be hospitalized for rehydration, however most people can learn to administer Sub-Q at home.
 Additional fluids may also be added to food.